mdn/content/files/en-us/web/api/baseaudiocontext/createiirfilter/index.md

   - : Thrown if all of the `feedforward` coefficients are 0, or if the first `feedback` coefficient is 0.
 - `NotSupportedError` {{domxref("DOMException")}}
-  - : Thrown if one, or both, of the input arrays exceeds 20 members.
+  - : Thrown if one or both of the input arrays exceeds 20 members.

 ## Specifications